sellout/cl-glpk/README.markdown

 manually-written CFFI bindings.
 Thus the low-level interface has changed.
 From what I see these are the notable changes:

-- Use of glp- prefix instead of % for low-level functions.
+- Use of glp- prefix instead of % for low-level functions, and +glp-constant+ instead of :constant.

-- Passing +glp-constant+ rather than :constant.
-Unfortunately GLPK doesn't use enums in its function prototypes.
-The old Lisp names also don't directly translate to GPLK's names, so :lower-bound may end up as +glp-lo+.
+- The Lisp names for the simplex function's return value have changed.

 - Autowrap's allocation/array access/etc. need to be used, rather than CFFI's.

 - GLPK's own interface has changed.
 For example, glp-simplex now takes another argument.

-Also, I have fixed a small memory leak when setting a problem's constraints.

 ## License